bbeckenb/getvocaltogov-frontend/README.md

 <a name="AddPost"></a>

 #### Adding a Post
 There are two locations that allow a User to create a new Post.
 The first is by navigating to the Posts feed by clicking 'Posts' on the navbar or under the 'Options' drop-down on the home page.
+The second is by navigating to the 'Profile' page and selecting the 'Posts Created' tab on the secondary navbar.

 **Navigating to Posts Feed**
 ![Home Options](src/images/homeOptions.png)